nikhilesh9ix/Dicta/README.md

-# WhispNote
+# Dicta

-WhispNote is a modern, minimal, and magical speech-to-text note-taking web application.
+Dicta is a modern, minimal, and magical speech-to-text note-taking web application.
 It features a beautiful interface with glassmorphism and neumorphism design elements, creating an elegant and intuitive user experience.

 ## Features